 |White Rhino||+- 20,000|

 |Black Rhino||+- 5,000|

-Rhino poaching reached an all time high in 2014 where 1215 rhinos were poached, it has declined over the last few years, but it still more than a 1000 animals a year.
+Rhino poaching reached an all-time high in 2014 when 1215 rhinos were poached, it has declined over the last few years, but it still has more than 1000 animals a year.
 Major anti-poaching efforts have been established: highly trained anti-poaching teams are deployed in parks and reserves, equipment like drones and night vision gear is used, tracking dogs have been trained and are used to sniff out and track poachers, the list goes on.
 These efforts do show a significant impact as poaching figures are declining at a very slow rate, but the biggest challenge is to bring an end to the trade to Asia.

 Mjejane Game Reserve (MGR) is no exception to the rhino poaching statistics, a few years back we had lost around ten rhinos due to poaching, most of which were white rhinos.
 Poachers would sit on the railway during the day and scan the area for any rhinos, at night they would enter the reserve and use silenced rifles to take down the large animal.
 After the unfortunate events, MGR has employed a highly skilled anti-poaching team and we have been lucky to not lose one rhino during their employment (touch wood).
 We are very fortunate to reach this type of achievement for the time being.

 Rhinos are iconic animals that endured thousands of years and yet we as the human race are bringing their existence to an end.
 How long do they have?
 For how long can we still drive around in our parks and view these magnificent horned beasts?
 No one has the answer, all we can do is keep fighting against this greedy, insensitive and heartless venture that is ridding us of our heritage.

 To find out more about Mjejane Game Reserve: CLICK HERE